 Generalized Anxiety Disorder

-Generalized anxiety disorder (GAD) is much more than the normal anxiety people experience day to day.
-It is chronic and sufferers experience severe worry and tension, often without provocation.
-This disorder involves anticipating disaster, often worrying excessively about health, money, family, or work.
-Sometimes, though, just the thought of getting through the day brings on anxiety.
+Generalized anxiety disorder (GAD) is a chronic state of severe worry and tension, often without provocation.
+Those with GAD regularly anticipate disaster, often worrying excessively about health, money, family, or work.
+Merely getting through the day brings on anxiety.

 People with GAD can't shake their concerns, even though they usually realize that much of their anxiety is unwarranted.
-People with GAD also seem unable to relax and often have trouble falling or staying asleep.
+People with GAD may be unable to relax and often have trouble falling or staying asleep.
 Their worries are accompanied by physical symptoms such as trembling, twitching, muscle tension, headaches, irritability, sweating, hot flashes, and feeling lightheaded or out of breath.

-Many individuals with GAD startle more easily than other people.
-They tend to feel tired, have trouble concentrating and may suffer from depression.
-GAD may involve nausea, frequent trips to the bathroom or feeling like there is a lump in the throat.
+Many individuals with GAD startle easily.
+They tend to feel tired, have trouble concentrating, and may suffer from depression.
+GAD may involve nausea, frequent trips to the bathroom, or feeling like there is a lump in the throat.

-When their anxiety level is mild, people with GAD can function socially and hold down a job.
-Although they don't avoid certain situations as a result of their disorder, people with GAD can have difficulty carrying out the simplest of daily activities if their anxiety is severe.
+When their anxiety level is mild, people with GAD can function socially and hold down a job, but may have difficulty carrying out the simplest of daily activities if their anxiety is severe.

-Other anxiety disorders, depression, or substance abuse often accompany GAD, which rarely occurs alone.
+Other anxiety disorders, depression, or substance use disorder often accompany GAD.
 GAD is commonly treated with medication or cognitive-behavioral therapy, but co-occurring conditions must also be treated using the appropriate therapies.

-- Have difficulty concentrating or the mind goes blank
+- Difficulty concentrating or the mind goes blank

 - Muscle tension and aches